RETHINK - REDUCE - REUSE - RECYCLE Residential Recycling Collections

 Recycling and Yard Waste Containers

-Below are photos of garbage, recycling and yard waste containers.
+Below are photos of garbage & recycling containers.

 Just a small amount of vanilla extract in your container will eliminate most odors.